 Introduction to Mirror Effect in Photoshop

-A mirror image is a reflection of an object that seems nearly identical but reverses perpendicular to the surface of the mirror.
+A mirror image reflects an object that seems nearly identical but reverses perpendicular to the mirror’s surface.
 In this Photoshop tutorial, we’re learning how to produce a mirror image impact with a picture, converting the right half of the picture into a mirror reflection of the left half.
 You have likely seen this impact everywhere, particularly in movie posters or album pages and, as it is very simple to produce with many of Photoshop’s traditional and common picture impacts.

 How to Create a Mirror Effect in Photoshop?

-Here we have shown the step by step process on how to create Mirror Effect in photoshop
+Here we have shown the step by step process on how to create a Mirror Effect in photoshop.

 Step 1: Create A New Blank Document